Herb-AI/Herb.jl/docs/src/install.md

 add Herb
 ```

-or instead running
+or

 ```julia
 import Pkg
 Pkg.add("Herb")
 ```

-`which` will both install all dependencies automatically.
+to install all dependencies automatically.

 For later convenience we can also add the respective dependencies to our project, so that we do not have to write `Herb.HerbGrammar` every time.
 ```julia